muratk5n/thirdwave/en/README.md

 ---

+That number can definitely tip the balance; there is at least one ATW per tank..
+UK not fooling around..

+"UK sends 2,000 anti-tank weapons to Ukraine"

+---

+Forbes: "Russia has staged around 1,200 tanks for a possible invasion of Ukraine.
+That’s roughly 300 more tanks than the Ukrainian army"

+---

 Alfred Nobel never wanted an econ prize, his relatives say [kill it](2018/05/faux-nobel.md) today.
 Rabid speculators like Sholes won it before, 1997, a year before his hedge fund would crash using his "Nobel level" techniques, causing bunch